Adg0/CoinFog/README.md

 Txn.account[0] gets 100k microAlgo: that is the relay fee, anyone can create another relay to collect relay fees Txn.account[1] gets 5 Algo - relayFee - mixerFee
 ```

+### Profit

+Last part is taking profit from mixer contract.
+And the creator address can withdraw profits made, which is the `mixerFee` deducted when depositors withdraw their balance.

 ## Support